 If Prism Central is used in the connector configuration, you receive the error, “internal error 500.”

 Make sure that the appliance is added to your Nutanix allow list so that it can access the appropriate storage containers, as needed.
-This can be accomplished through configuring file system- and container-level allow list settings.
-For details about adding an allow list in Nutanix, refer to the Nutanix documentation.
+This can be accomplished through configuring the file system and container-level allow list settings.
+For details about adding an allow list with Nutanix, see the Nutanix documentation.

 The Nutanix connector configuration lets you define the credentials and container to use for a new configuration.

-The fields are case sensitive, so any values that you enter manually must match the case of the object in Nutanix, or the validation fails.
+The fields are case-sensitive.
+Any values that you enter manually must match the case of the object at Nutanix, or else the validation fails.